It’s been a week or so since we came back from Florida and I still have the holiday blues.

 We stayed out right into the evening to make the most of the park hours.

 Day five: The Wizarding World of Harry Potter

 It was a sad day as we checked out of the Hard Rock Hotel.
 We simply weren’t ready to say goodbye to the resort.
-The hotel kindly agreed to look after our cases until later that day.
+Thankfully, the hotel kindly agreed to look after our cases until later that day.
 This meant we could still make the most of the time we had left, especially considering our Express passes were still valid.

-We had set this day aside for Olivia to practise her spell-casting with the wand she had bought a few days before.
+We had set this day aside for Olivia to practise her spell-casting with the wand she had recently bought.
 This is a very cool feature if you have an interactive wand.